2000NewBooks/Kitterman-does-projects-over-again-to-see-improvement/DevelopmentLogSloan.md

 show up in someone's Ruby code that they'd like to translate.

 ##3/18/2016
-Today I continued working on the codecademy Ruby course, and began implementing a multi-dimensional array translator, as theyh are pretty similar in java and Ruby.
+Today I continued working on the codecademy Ruby course, and began implementing a multi-dimensional array translator, as they are pretty similar in java and Ruby since they both use a temporary variable to terate through the array.
 I also tried to make a translator for the .each method in Ruby, by just making an iterator for() loop, and attempted to implement the java version of a Ruby for loop with start..end or start...end.